LibreCAD/docs/ref/widgets.rst

 .. actual image size 276px x 258px

 Clicking the *Attribute* icon allows users to change the attributes of all entities on the selected layer.

+..
+Force end of left / right text wrap
+.. include:: /inclFiles/eoWrap.rst

-The attribute include:
+The attributes include:

 .. table::
     :align: center